 The empirical underpinning for Risk Parity has existed in academic literature since the 1970s.1 Bridgewater Associates, the world’s largest hedge fund, first offered its risk parity strategy through its All Weather Fund to institutional investors (endowments, pensions, life insurance companies, etc.) more than 20 years later in 1996 due to the operational challenges of executing the strategy.
-Risk parity strategies gained further popularity after outperforming portfolios with comparable risk (defined as 60% invested in stocks and 40% in bonds) during the 2007-2008 financial crisis.

 We would love to add Bridgewater’s risk parity fund to our clients’ portfolios, but unfortunately they require a $100 million account minimum.
 So our research PhDs and engineers spent the past year effectively replicating Bridgewater’s risk parity strategy, delivering our version exclusively through software.
 This new strategy will be available as part of a diversified portfolio for our clients with taxable investment accounts starting at $100,000.

 Off to the Races

 The key benefit of Risk Parity is the way it balances the risk of an investment portfolio.
 Wealthfront’s Chief Investment Officer Burt Malkiel offers an effective analogy to illustrate this point: